Duggar Family News: Jessa Duggar Seewald Pregnant With Twins?

 — Us Weekly (@usweekly) January 24, 2017

-That’s the word from Christian Post, whose latest bit of Duggar family news suggests that the Seewalds are going to be adding two more people to their already-full lineup.
+That’s the word from the Christian Post, whose latest bit of Duggar family news suggests that the Seewalds are going to be adding two more people to their already-full lineup.
 On a recent episode, she speculated that she “may hear two heartbeats” when she goes to visit her obstetrician.
 If this “reveal” turns out to be true, it should be interesting to see how Spurgeon will take to being a big brother to not one, but two, younger siblings.

-These twins would join Jill Duggar Dillard’s impending arrival.
+The twins would join Jill Duggar Dillard’s impending arrival.
 Although not much is known about Jill’s pregnancy other than the fact that she’s pregnant, more promises to be revealed about her pregnancy in the upcoming episodes.

 Jessa (Duggar) Seewald hears her baby's heartbeat for the first time: 'It's real, there's a baby' https://t.co/qvVpR2C1S6 pic.twitter.com/zBAwauKKVq